kobybibas/CryoEM_rotation_invariant/README.md

-# Deep Learning Medical Imaging Project: Tel-Aviv Universty
+# Learning Rotation Invariant Features for Cryogenic Electron Microscopy Images

 Learning to seperate pose and staracture using GAN.